Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-3.md

 governed by some base layer.

 ## 14-004 Displaying one page
+To enable syntax highlighting with .tmpl , go to view>appearance>show status bar then at bottom right, click on `Plain Text` and relate
+`Go Template` to this extension.

+`air`(check it on github) is an application that will automatically recompile(a temporary binary) and reload our app anytime we make a change to the source code.

+Now to run your app instead of `go run ./cmd/web`, just type `air` at root level.

 ## 15-005 A better extension for Go templates and VS Code
+Uninstall `go template support` extension and instead install `gotemplate-syntax`.
+You **could** change some settings to have good highlighting for `tmpl` files, but let's use `gohtml`.

 ## 16-006 Creating the form
+We have to use `novalidate` on `<form>` if we're going to use bootstrap's validation.

 ## 17-007 Connecting our form to stripe

 ## 18-008 Client side validation
 ## 19-009 Getting the paymentIntent - setting up the back end package
 ## 20-010 Getting the paymentIntent - starting work on the back end api